I would like to know if anybody else has had the below described problem and if we have any protection to prevent it.

 I have wondered if the Texas Rangers would investigate such a thing.

-Sounds similar to something that happened with the estate of my wife's deceased parents in western KS.
+Sounds similar to something that happened with the estate of my wife’s deceased parents in western Kansas.
 Some portion of mineral rights had been retained when property was sold a couple of generations earlier and the descendants lost track of it.
 We heard about it by accident when the present owner of the property did a title search and asked to buy the mineral rights.
-When we checked at the court house one of the large oil companies had already initiated proceedings under an obscure statute to take over the mineral rights.
-By paying back taxes we were able to establish the estate's rights and no more was heard about it.
+When we checked at the courthouse one of the large oil companies had already initiated proceedings under an obscure statute to take over the mineral rights.
+By paying back taxes we were able to establish the estate’s rights and no more was heard about it.

 The redemption period in Texas is six months for non-homesteaded and two years for homesteaded property rights sold at sheriff’s sale.